sihan-chen-yes/SMGP/assignment6/README.md

 ### Tasks

 1. Read Sec.
-1 carefully to get familar with the data format, problem formulation, and mathematical background.
+1 carefully to get familiar with the data format, problem formulation, and mathematical background.
 2. (Task 2) two theoretical discussions
 3. (Task 3) visualize the animation of the input skeleton of the hand shape from two types of input rotations (sequence and )
 4. (Task 4) compute harmonic skinning weights on selected handles